Josh Onomah: International career

-Onomah has represented England up to the under-21 level.
+Born in England, Onomah is of Nigerian descent.
+He has represented England up to the under-21 level.
 In May 2014, Onomah was part of the England squad that won the 2014 UEFA European Under-17 Championship, playing the full 90 minutes in the final against the Netherlands.
 In 2015, Onomah scored the equaliser against Croatia U-19 in a 1–1 draw.
 During the elite round of 2016 UEFA European Under-19 Championship qualification, held in March 2016, Onomah scored in wins against Georgia and group hosts Spain as England qualified for the final tournament by winning the group.

 Onomah represented England at the 2016 UEFA European Under-19 Championship and made 4 appearances in the tournament where England finished semi-finalists.

 2017 FIFA U-20 World Cup

 Onomah was in the England under-20 team in the 2017 FIFA U-20 World Cup.
 He received a red card in the quarter-finals match against Mexico, so he missed the semi-final against Italy.
 He returned for the final where England beat Venezuela 1–0, which is England's first win in a global tournament since their World Cup victory of 1966.